 On the last episode of our sports and music series on Africa Is a Country Radio, we visit with Sean Jacobs and Tony Karon of the Eleven Named People podcast to preview the 2022 men’s World Cup football tournament.

-As they support their national football team, what does young Moroccans are listening to at home and in the diaspora right now.
+What music do young Moroccans listen to at home and in the diaspora right now?